River Phoenix: Death

 In late October 1993, Phoenix had returned to Los Angeles after flying back from spending one week in New Mexico.
 Before that, he had spent six to seven weeks in Utah to complete the three weeks of interior shots left on his last project, Dark Blood.

 In Bob Forrest's book, Running with Monsters, he wrote that Phoenix spent the days preceding his death on a drug binge with John Frusciante from the Red Hot Chili Peppers.
 Phoenix and Frusciante were consuming cocaine and heroin and had not slept for several days.

-On the evening of October 30, 1993, Phoenix arrived with his girlfriend Samantha Mathis, his brother Joaquin, and sister Rain at The Viper Room, a Hollywood nightclub partly owned by Johnny Depp.
+On the evening of October 30, 1993, Phoenix arrived with his girlfriend Samantha Mathis, his brother Joaquin, and sister Rain at The Viper Room, a West Hollywood nightclub partly owned by Johnny Depp.
 Phoenix was to perform with the band P, which featured Phoenix's friends Flea and John Frusciante from the Red Hot Chili Peppers, Gibby Haynes of the Butthole Surfers, Al Jourgensen of Ministry, and Depp.

 According to Bob Forrest, during the performance by P, Phoenix tapped Forrest on the shoulder to tell him he was not feeling well and that he thought he had overdosed.
 Forrest said to Phoenix that he did not think that he was overdosing because he could stand and talk.
-Nonetheless, he offered to take Phoenix home, but the latter declined, saying he was feeling better.
-A few moments later, Forrest said that a commotion erupted in the club and he went outside to find Mathis screaming as her boyfriend was lying on the sidewalk having convulsions.
-Unable to determine whether his older brother was breathing, Joaquin called 911.
-Rain proceeded to give her brother mouth-to-mouth resuscitation.
+Nonetheless, Forrest offered to take him home, but Phoenix declined, saying he was feeling better.
+A few moments later, Forrest said that a commotion erupted in the club and he went outside to find Mathis screaming as River was lying on the sidewalk having convulsions.
+Unable to determine whether River was breathing, Joaquin called 911.
+Rain proceeded to give River mouth-to-mouth resuscitation.

 According to Gibby Haynes, the band was performing their song "Michael Stipe" while Phoenix was outside the venue having seizures on the sidewalk.
 When the news filtered through the club, Flea left the stage and rushed outside.
 By that time, paramedics had arrived on the scene and found Phoenix in apparent cardiac arrest.
 Flea accompanied him to Cedars-Sinai Medical Center, but attempts to resuscitate Phoenix at the hospital were unsuccessful.
 He was pronounced dead at 1:51 a.m.
 PST on the morning of October 31, 1993, at the age of 23.
-Forensic examination found cocaine and heroin (opiates), marijuana (cannabinoids), benzodiazepine and propoxyphene.